 Joan of Arc – War Savings Stamps Poster

 Joan of Arc (born Domremy, France, 1412; died Rouen, France, May 30, 1431) led French troops against the British.
 Declaring she had religious visions, she persuaded Charles VII to give her an army.
 She was successful for quite some time.
 She was captured by the British.
 She was tried for heresy and burned at the stake in 1431.
 Idea: Children could research her battles and plot them on a map.
+They could read Joan of Arc by Diane Stanley.
 They could also learn more about her at: Joan of Arc.